Wakefield–241st Street station: Station layout

 At this station, there are two tracks, one center island platform and two disused side platforms here.
 The two tracks end at bumper blocks at the north end of the platforms.
 The station was formerly set up as a Spanish solution with alighting passengers using the side platforms and boarding passengers using the island platform.
 Now all passengers use the island platform.

 The middle of the platform features a backlit track departure sign labeled Tracks 3 and 2, indicating which train leaves first.
 There are also crew quarters at platform level.

 To the south of the station, the tracks make a connection to the 239th Street Yard before splitting into three tracks.
+Just three blocks north of the station on White Plains Road lies the border between The Bronx and Westchester.

 The 2006 artwork featured at the station is Permanent Residents and Visitors by Alfredo Ceibal, which focuses on birds living in and visiting the city.
 The artwork is made of faceted glass in the platform windscreens.